Wudalianchi Dedu Airport

-Wudalianchi Dedu Airport is an airport serving the city of Wudalianchi in Heilongjiang province of Northeast China.
-It is located southwest of the city center and 11 km from Wudalianchi National Park.
+Wudalianchi Dedu Airport is an airport serving the city of Wudalianchi in Heilongjiang province of Northeast China, southwest of the city center and 11 km from Wudalianchi National Park.

 It received approval from the State Council of China and the Central Military Commission on 25 December 2013.
 Its construction budget was 644.41 million yuan, and an additional 74 million yuan for related infrastructure outside the airport.
 The airport was opened on 22 November 2017, with an inaugural Loong Air flight from Harbin Taiping International Airport.

 Facilities

 The airport has a 2500 m runway (class 4C), capable of handling Boeing 737s and Airbus A320s, and a 3000 m2 terminal building.
 It is designed to handle 300,000 passengers and 1,500 tons of cargo annually by 2020.